 Generic Name: acetaminophen / chlorpheniramine / dextromethorphan

-Note: This document contains side effect information about acetaminophen / chlorpheniramine / dextromethorphan.
-Some of the dosage forms listed on this page may not apply to the brand name Vicks Formula 44 Custom Care Cough & Cold PM.
+Note: This page contains side effects data for the generic drug acetaminophen / chlorpheniramine / dextromethorphan.
+It is possible that some of the dosage forms included below may not apply to the brand name Vicks Formula 44 Custom Care Cough & Cold PM.

-Some side effects of Vicks Formula 44 Custom Care Cough & Cold PM may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+It is possible that some side effects of Vicks Formula 44 Custom Care Cough & Cold PM may not have been reported.
+These can be reported to the FDA here.
+Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to acetaminophen / chlorpheniramine / dextromethorphan: liquid, syrup

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: